This feature is only available in NCache Enterprise.

 If a cluster is in a fully connected state and a node joins the cluster, it becomes a part/member of the corresponding cluster.
 If a node leaves the cluster or is partially disconnected, with one or more member nodes, it forms a separate cluster.
 All the existing nodes are informed of this change in the network by the coordinator node.
 This triggers State transfer, which is aimed at balancing the data in the new cluster.
 Based on the topology, the client connections are distributed among new nodes.

-If a cluster is in healthy state, in the PoR topology, all the clients are connected with all nodes of the cluster.
-In case of Split-Brain, which is relevant to the Partitioned Replica (PoR), clients are connected to all nodes of cluster.
+If a cluster is in a healthy state, in the PoR topology, all the clients are connected with all nodes of the cluster.
+In the case of Split-Brain, which is relevant to the Partition-Replica (PoR), clients are connected to all nodes of the cluster.
 If a node joins, the clients connect to the new node as well.
 If a node leaves, the client can continue to perform the operations.

-If a node leaves the cluster properly, i.e. it has been shut down and there is no host process for the corresponding node, then the node is considered as stopped with respect to rest of the cluster.
-Stopping a node results in State Transfer, which leads to balancing of data.
+If a node leaves the cluster properly, i.e., it has been shut down and there is no host process for the corresponding node, then the node is considered stopped (concerning the rest of the cluster).
+Stopping a node results in a State Transfer, which leads to the balancing of data.
 This, in turn, balances the number of clients among the rest of the nodes.
 However, this feature is specific to the REP topology.

 Clients that were connected previously to the stopped node will now connect to other connected nodes.

 There may be situations where one or more nodes of a cluster are unable to connect to other nodes, for example, due to a network glitch.